WPNA-FM

-WPNA-FM (103.1 MHz) is a Polish radio station in Chicago, Illinois.
+WPNA-FM (103.1 MHz) is a commercial FM radio station licensed to Niles, Illinois, and serving the Chicago metropolitan area.
 It is owned by The Polish National Alliance, through licensee Alliance Radio, LLC.
-The station is licensed to Highland Park, Illinois and its transmitter is located in Arlington Heights.
+It airs a mix of Polish and International contemporary Hits.

+WPNA-FM has an effective radiated power (ERP) of 6,000 watts.
+The transmitter is atop the Bank One Building in Evanston.